AndersDeath/diary2/README.md

 We are goint to Sevan lake.
 Defenetly it will be bus drive.

 We didn't go to Sevan again.
 We found a very cheap Chinice restaraunt and ate a lot of food.
 Becouse of that I've became heavy and lazy.
 I also bought a learnin book for Armanian language, tomorrow I will try to study something.

+Also I did nothing today.
+It's great.
+Tomorrom I will go local barber.
+It will be my first try to cut hair not in Ivans chair.